 Modules have been debated fiercely in the Prolog world.
-Despite all counter-arguments we feel they are extremely useful because
+Despite all counter-arguments we feel they are extremely useful because:

-$^{2}$ To my knowledge, the ISO escape sequences is limited to 3 octal digits, which means most characters cannot be represented.
+&lt;sup>2To my knowledge, the ISO escape sequence is limited to 3 octal digits, which means most characters cannot be represented.